 CAD Deposit/Withdrawal Fees: $0.00

-Interac e-Transfer: Almost instant
+Interac e-Transfer: Almost instant (free)

-Wire Transfer: 2-3 business days
+Wire Transfer: 2-3 business days (free)

 Coinberry Referral Program

-Deposits & Withdrawals
+Funding & Withdrawals

 Coinberry offers Interac e-transfers and wire transfers for fiat deposits and withdrawals.
 There are no fees to deposit or withdrawal Canadian dollars.
-You can also deposit crypto on Coinberry with zero fees.

 Screenshot from Jan 27, 2021